 Unlike Teachable, Podia adopts the WYSIWYG (What You See is What You Get) concept.
 This allows you to know what your page will resemble even while building it.

-Winner: Teachable wins this bout narrowly.
-This is because it offers more flexibility than Podia.
+Winner: Teachable wins this bout narrowly as it offers more flexibility than Podia.
 However, in general, they’re both average.

 Payment Processor Integrations

 Payment processors are your means of getting paid for your hard work.

 Both Podia and Teachable have various options for payment processing.